Requirements for Graduate Teaching Assistants

-The tests we use at WVU test different skills and are used for different purposes.
-The TOEFL Test is an entrance requirement to the university and establishes that you have the English skills sufficient to understand the instruction you will receive as a student and participate in classroom activities.
+The tests used by WVU assess different skills and are used for different purposes.
+For example, the TOEFL Test is an entrance requirement to the university and establishes that you have the English skills sufficient to understand the instruction you will receive as a student and participate in classroom activities.
 The TrueNorth® Test focuses on your ability to speak English.
-It is an administrative requirement for non-native English speakers who need to assume teaching duties and establishes that they have the English skills necessary to provide the instruction that WVU.
+It is an administrative requirement for speakers who need to assume teaching duties and who must establish that they have the level of language skills necessary to instruct students at WVU.

 What can I do to prepare myself for the TrueNorth® Test?